taocpp/PEGTL/doc/Inputs-and-Parsing.md

 ## Position Classes

-Positions occur as return type of the input functions `current_position()` and `previous_position()`, and as template parameter, and therefore position object, in their parse errors which are instances of `tao::pegtl::parse_error<>`.
+Positions occur as the return type of the input functions `current_position()` and `previous_position()`, and as the template parameter, and therefore position object, of `tao::pegtl::parse_error< Position >` exceptions.

 All `text` inputs use `tao::pegtl::text_position` for their position reporting; when the source parameters are not `void` the type is `tao::pegtl::position_with_source< SourceType, tao::pegtl::text_position >`.
 For all filesystem inputs the `SourceType` is `std::filesystem::path`, for all other inputs it defaults to `void`.

 Most non-`text` inputs use `tao::pegtl::count_position` for their position reporting; when the source parameters are not `void` the type is `tao::pegtl::position_with_source< SourceType, tao::pegtl::count_position >`.
-The exception are the `base` inputs which are so basic that they neither keep track nor can compute the number of objects from the start of the input data, they use `tao::pegtl::pointer_position` instead.
+The exceptions are the `base` inputs which are so basic that they neither keep track nor can compute the number of objects from the start of the input data, they use `tao::pegtl::pointer_position` instead.
 For all filesystem inputs the `SourceType` is `std::filesystem::path`, for all other inputs it defaults to `void` except for the `argv` input which defaults to `std::string`.